knutwalker/scala-orbit/README.md

 -------------------------------------------------------------------------------
 ```

-This includes source and test files and even my atom implementation.
+This includes source and test files plus my atom implementation and the additional features.
 If I count only the source files:

 Clojure: